Queuety

 }

 Some fields are abbreviated in the example above.
-The actual export includes all columns from each table row.
+The actual export includes all trace columns from each event row.

 How replay works